 It takes a village, so why not make it a positive village.

 Again, it doesn’t mean you have to be Polly Positive all the time, and neither do those around you.
 When you surround yourself with positive people it gives you the grace to have a bad day.
 Essentially, because you know it is just that.
 A bad day, not a bad life.

 Positivity is contagious and will spread like wildfire when given a chance.

 While there are many ways to invest in yourself as a teacher it is easy to start small by trusting your gut, setting goals, saying no to overcommitment, choosing happiness, and surrounding yourself with others who do the same.

 These choices will permeate your teacher life and continue to lift you up!

-Get your copy of this FREE Ebook all about teacher happiness today!
+Subscribe to our weekly newsletter and get your copy of this FREE Ebook all about teacher happiness today!